 - Application Fee.
 You must submit an application fee when you apply.
 The application fee is not refundable.
 If you are a U.S. citizen or current permanent resident, the application fee is $135; for all others, the fee is $155.
 Fees are subject to change.
 When you apply online, you may pay the fee by credit card.
 If you submit a check or money order, it must be drawn on a United States bank and should be made payable to “UC Regents.”
 Do not submit UNESCO coupons, traveler’s checks, international postal money orders, Eurocheques, or cash.
 We do not accept electronic funds transfers.

-Applicants offered admission will typically be notified by late March or early April for the fall semester.
+Applicants offered admission will typically be notified by mid-April for the fall semester.
 Applicants who are not offered admission will be notified by the Program as the admissions committee makes their decisions.

 Competition for Admission

 If the MEng program is your preferred choice for graduate study, we encourage you to apply.
 However, you should be aware that the admissions process is very competitive.
-For the Fall 2018 term, we had more than 190 applications for approximately 35 available slots.
 Those eventually entering the program had average GPAs of 3.63 (4.00 scale).

 Please see our Career Center’s web pages on applying to graduate school.
 Refer to the application tips for additional advice on completing your application.